FlakinessStaticDetection/FLAST/README.md

 It contains all the material required for replicating the experiments, including: the algorithm implementation, the datasets and their ground truth, and the scripts for the experiments replication.

+It also contains additional material used to investigate the effect of FLAST's parameter on its effectiveness and efficiency.

 Experiment Replication
 ---------------